 Bond Chapel’s Reneker organ

 The Reneker organ, built for the former home of the Chicago Theological Seminary, was relocated to Bond Chapel in 2012.
 A lovely Baroque tracker organ, built by Quebec’s Karl Wilhelm in 1983, it has already won a major award for “divine design” in its new home.
 You can download the program (including the specifications) from its dedication concert, which took place on February 2, 2013.
 This date was the 100th anniversary of the birth of Betty Reneker, who commissioned the organ in memory of her husband, Robert Reneker, former chair of the board of trustees of the University of Chicago, and of their son, David.
 You can find its specifications here.

 Learning to play?

 Students at the University of Chicago are invited to audition on the piano for organ lessons (advanced piano performance skills and general musicianship being prerequisites).
-We offer two competitive organ scholarships per year, with auditions being held at the beginning of the autumn quarter, and we accept up to six students for organ lessons at any given time, naming them members of the new organ studio at the Chapel and inviting them to serve as ambassadors for the program.
-We are also delighted to have partnerships with major Chicago-area churches and cathedrals where students serve as organ scholars.
+We accept up to six students for organ lessons at any given time, naming them members of the new organ studio at the Chapel and inviting them to serve as ambassadors for the program.
+We are also delighted to have partnerships with major Chicago-area churches and cathedrals where students serve as student organists.

 If you are interested in studying the organ, please contact associate University organist Phillip Kloeckner at firstname.lastname@example.org.